+The Host Committee will be a mix of dedicated volunteers, board members, and staff members.
 Once the host committee has the torch, they should hit the ground running.

-Then, on the day of the walkathon, bikeathon, or runathon, they’ll gladly hand the mic over to the emcees and coordinators of the actual event.
+On the day of the walkathon, bikeathon, or runathon, they’ll gladly hand the mic over to the emcees and coordinators of the actual event.

 Volunteers and Staff